apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'Vampire facials' at unlicensed spa likely resulted in HIV infections: CDC**
+**Pentagon to 'rush' Patriot missiles to Ukraine in $6bn package**

-You can read more about it [here](https://www.foxnews.com/health/vampire-facials-unlicensed-spa-likely-resulted-hiv-infections-cdc).
+You can read more about it [here](https://www.bbc.com/news/world-us-canada-68901820).

 ## Requirements
 - Python 3.8